-There are a variety of reasons why people drink socially.
-For example, alcohol helps some people take the edge off in social situations.
+People drink socially for a variety of reasons.
+Alcohol helps some people take the edge off in social situations.
 Others just want to fit in.

 And many rely on alcohol to enhance their communication skills at social functions.

 Individuals often turn to alcohol before an evening out with friends.
 For many, it is perceived to be a social lubricant that improves mood, reduces self-consciousness and enhances social skills.

 A study published in Psychological Science supports this theory.
-Alcohol increased social bonding among strangers randomly assigned to groups of three.
-The alcohol drinkers were more engaged in discussions than those with nonalcoholic beverages.
+Researchers noted that alcohol increased social bonding among strangers randomly assigned to groups of three.
+The alcohol drinkers were more engaged than those drinking nonalcoholic beverages in discussions.
 The social drinkers were also more likely to involve everyone in these conversations.

 Alcohol helps create a comfortable environment for some partygoers.
 Alcohol enhances dopamine levels, increasing drinkers’ generosity, empathy and friendliness.

 Social anxiety disorder is a mental health condition in which individuals experience heightened stress in social situations.
 They may fear doing or saying something embarrassing in front of strangers, friends or a group of people.
 In response, they turn to alcohol.

-The tension reduction theory, which states individuals with social anxiety consume alcohol at social functions to reduce stress, may explain why.
+The tension reduction theory, which states that individuals with social anxiety consume alcohol at social functions to reduce stress, may explain why.
 Many are motivated by the idea that alcohol reduces anxiety.
 If alcohol alleviates anxiety once, the likelihood of continued social drinking increases.

 Some researchers say alcohol increases stress, but studies have provided inconsistent results.
 Investigations often use college students with varying levels of social anxiety to examine the theory, rather than patients with social anxiety disorder.